Lady Shiva: "One Year Later"

 Stripped of her chance to mold Black Canary in her own image, and stripped of Sin, the young girl who was next in line as her successor, Shiva is last seen talking to Bethany Thorne, daughter of the Crime Doctor.
 It appears that she is yet again hoping to train a new heir in the art of her lethal form of martial arts.

 Lady Shiva as she appears in the cover of Birds of Prey (2010- 2011) #6.

-Still, although Shiva is no longer an active member of the Birds of Prey, she continues to be protective of her former teammates.
+Shiva is no longer an active member of the Birds of Prey, but continues to be protective of her former teammates.
 Such is the case when the Birds of Prey are being threatened by Spy Smasher, who attempts to steal control away from Oracle.
 After a mission in Russia, Oracle and Spy Smasher fight against one another for control of the team.
 Although Oracle is unable to use her legs, she is victorious, although Spy Smasher attempts to go back on their deal.
 Unfortunately, she is confronted outside by every single living Birds of Prey Agent Oracle has ever recruited, who warn her against ever going after Oracle again; Lady Shiva is among them.
 When Barbara later asks the others who called Shiva, no one responds.